jakerella/jquery-mockjax/CONTRIBUTING.md

 ## Submit Your PR

 This is the last step!
 First, be sure you're merging with the correct branch!
-Version 3.x of Mockjax is on the `master` branch, but if you're submitting a bug fix for v1.x or v2.x, make sure it is submitted to the correct branch (as well as `master`, if the bug exists in both).
+Version 3.x of Mockjax is on the `master` branch, but if you're submitting a bug fix for v2.x, make sure it is submitted to the correct branch (as well as `master`, if the bug exists in both).

 Be sure to identify everything that is within your pull request in the description.
 If you have code that fixes a bug and also cleans up some documentation, please specify both!
-Additionally, if your PR fixes or resolves a specific Github issue please reference it using the `#[id]` format so that the two can be linked!
+Additionally, if your PR fixes or resolves a specific GitHub issue please reference it using the `#[id]` format so that the two can be linked!

 For new features, be sure to include information on _how to use_ the feature in the